usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/complete-homework.md

   - **Follow the `TODO` directions.** For example, if the `TODO` comment stated you must use a `HashSet` and your code does not, you could lose points even if you are passing all of the unit tests.

-  - **Properly submit your homework on time.** By default, Github Classroom will report your grade based on the last commit *before* the deadline and will ignore all other commits after that.
+  - **Properly submit your homework on time.** By default, GitHub Classroom will report your grade based on the last commit *before* the deadline and will ignore all other commits after that.
 You will have to reach out on Piazza to have late submissions regraded manually.

+To submit your homework, you must make a commit and push that commit to GitHub before the deadline!

+## Submitting Late Homework
+{: .page-header }

+GitHub

+To receive full credit on any homework assignment, you must:

+  - **Pass all of the unit tests remotely.** See the [Testing Homework](/guides/homework/test-homework.html) guide detailed steps.
+You will not receive full points if you are passing the tests locally but not remotely.

+  - **Commit your work often.** Some assignments require a minimum number of commits!
+Consider making a commit after you complete every `TODO` in the code or after you pass a new test. <i class="fas fa-star has-text-warning"></i>

+  - **Avoid warnings.** Some assignments require the code to compile with no warnings to earn full points.
+Try to make sure your code is warning-free in Eclipse before testing your code remotely!

+  - **Follow the `TODO` directions.** For example, if the `TODO` comment stated you must use a `HashSet` and your code does not, you could lose points even if you are passing all of the unit tests.

+  - **Properly submit your homework on time.** By default, GitHub Classroom will report your grade based on the last commit *before* the deadline and will ignore all other commits after that.
+You will have to reach out on Piazza to have late submissions regraded manually.

-To submit your homework, you must make a commit and push that commit to Github before the deadline!
+To submit your homework, you must make a commit and push that commit to GitHub before the deadline!